talawson05/advent-of-code-golang/2025/day-01/README.md

 Gone with a switch statement to cover the direction edge case.
 Not 100% happy it's being evaluated every loop iteration, but even moving it will mean I need to do an IF to tell whether we're counting up or down.

 Found one of my expected results was off, the large right turn needed updating.

+## Example input

+Heading back to the AoC task description they give us an example list of 10 steps; so let's implement some file reading.
+Created the [example_input.txt](./example_input.txt) to hold the values.
+Wrote test 'TestExampleInput' which just compared the file content to a slice, to make sure I was happy with my approach.
+Next added the step-by-step rotation and validation.
+Stopped after 5 steps as it was clear the approach was working.

+## The twist

+It's not enough to rotate the dial, we need to keep a count of how many times we land on 0.
+That's land, not pass.
+A simple if == 0 counter should suffice.

+## Running

+Put the full input into new file [input.txt](./input.txt) and implemented the main.
+Only to bump into package path problems.
+Ended up creating the [cmd main](./cmd/main.go) to act as the trigger.
+Still figuring the packages/classes out

+### GOTCHA

+The number of 0s was coming out incorrect.
+Turns out I was occluding the current dial position variable, which lead to overwriting the count.
+Changing `currentDialPosition := DoRotation` to `currentDialPosition = returnPosition` solved it.
+Onto part 2.